eilara/Rx.pl/README.md

 The problem is [scattering](http://en.wikipedia.org/wiki/Aspect-oriented_software_development#Crosscutting_concerns) of the drawing concerns between the event handlers.

-We want to handling buffering, filtering, side-effects (drawing), draw-toggle, each in one place.
+We want to handle buffering, filtering, side-effects (drawing), draw-toggle, each in one place.
 But we have to scatter them between the event handlers.

-Now lets do it by doing stream computations, instead of event driven programming on state machines.
+Now let's do it by doing stream computations, instead of event driven programming on state machines.
 Using the Reactive stream combinators, each drawing concern will be in one place.